Queen Anait of Armenia

 Aran received the visitors in an hospitable manner.
 The guests sat down on a carpet that Aran spread out for them.

-"What a beautiful carpet!" said Nazar, "Probably your wife made it?"
+"What a beautiful carpet!" said Nazar.
+"Probably your wife made it?"

-"I have no wife, she died some ten years ago," replied the old shepherd.
+"I have no wife.
+She died some ten years ago," replied the old shepherd.

 "Dear guests," said Aran, "the truth is that I have no power to decide whom my daughter will marry.
 She must decide for herself.
 If she consents, then I have nothing against it."

 "Anait, why do you work alone?" asked Nazar.
-"We have heard that you have taught quite a number of pupils to weave."
+"We have heard that you taught quite a number of pupils to weave."

 "That is true," she replied.
 "But I let them go to gather grapes."